-“On Tuesday, they said, ‘You have cancer,’” said Mr. Vinson, and biopsies followed.
-In the meantime, the tumor grew to nearly the size of a softball before Terry began chemotherapy treatment to shrink the large mass, which was attached to his right tonsil, as well as a smaller nodule on the other side of his throat.
+“On Tuesday, they said, ‘You have cancer,’” said Terry, and biopsies followed.
+In the meantime, the tumor grew to nearly the size of a softball before he began chemotherapy treatment to shrink the large mass, which was attached to his right tonsil, as well as a smaller nodule on the other side of his throat.

-Desperate for alternatives, Terry remembered a newspaper article he’d seen, just two weeks before, about the Provision CARES Proton Therapy Nashville comprehensive cancer center coming to Franklin, Tennessee, where the Vinsons live.
+Desperate for alternatives, Terry remembered a newspaper article he’d seen, just two weeks before, about the Provision CARES Proton Therapy Nashville comprehensive cancer center coming to Franklin, Tennessee, where the couple lives.

 “We started researching tremendously,” said Terry.
 His doctors were more skeptical.
 “In fact, one was strongly against it,” says Trina.
 “They said, ‘There’s not enough data.’”
-But after speaking to survivors who’d undergone proton therapy, those who’d endured the collateral damage of conventional radiation, they were convinced protons could accomplish what regular radiation could not.
-When the Vinsons, who personally support a number of cancer causes, learned that St. Jude Children’s Research Hospital at the other end of the state had also invested in developing a proton therapy center, they were ready to move forward with treatment at Provision.
+But after speaking to survivors who’d undergone proton therapy, those who’d endured the collateral damage of traditional radiation, they were convinced protons could accomplish what other radiation could not.
+When Terry and Trina, who personally support a number of cancer causes, learned that St. Jude Children’s Research Hospital, at the other end of the state, had also invested in developing a proton therapy center, they were ready to move forward with treatment at Provision.
 “We are strong supporters of St. Jude and know what a top facility it is,” Trina said.
 “That was pretty much it.”